 Expanding on that agility, Rountree also has the vision and instincts to use it effectively.
 He has a solid gather step at the line, with which he can calculate his options, then explode forward with decisiveness.

 Beyond his agility and burst, Rountree also has some solid physical elements to his game.
-At 5-foot-10, 210 pounds, he’s a bit undersized.
+At around 5-foot-10, 210 pounds, he’s a bit undersized.
 Nevertheless, he’s built with good density, and he’s able to lower his shoulder and win some collisions with his momentum.
 Rountree also has decent contact balance, and his agility allows him to regain leverage mid-play, whereupon he can then use a stiff arm to gain additional separation.

 What are the holes in Rountree’s game?